Minkowski Decomposition of Associahedra and Related Combinatorics: Introduction

 For any two polytopes~$P$ and~$Q$, the Minkowski sum $P+Q$ is defined as~$\{ p+q \ | \ p\in P,\ q\in Q \}$.
 In contrast, we define the Minkowski difference~$P-Q$ of~$P$ and~$Q$ only if there is a polytope~$R$ such that~$P=Q+R$.
 For more details on Minkowski differences we refer to~\cite{Schneider}.
-We are interested in decompositions of generalised permutahedra into Minkowski sums and differences of dilated faces of the $(n-1)$-dimensional standard simplex
+We are interested in decompositions of generalised permutahedra into Minkowski sums and differences of dilated faces of the $(n-1)$-dimensional standard simplex~$\Delta_n$, where the faces~$\Delta_I$ of~$\Delta_n$ are given by $\operatorname{conv}\{ e_i\}_{i\in I}$ for $I\subseteq [n]$.
+If a polytope~$P$ is the Minkowski sum and difference of dilated faces of~$\Delta_n$, we say that~$P$ has a Minkowski decomposition into faces of the standard simplex.
+The following two results are known key observations.